Explore Vaasa and Finland

 Income requirement for students

-Please note that international students coming from outside of Europe, must have 6720 €/year or 560 €/month with you when arriving to Finland.
-(This is the amount required during the academic year 2023/2024; may be a subject to change).
-When applying for a student visa, you need to show this amount on your bank account.
-The 6 720 € is for 12 months, (12 x 560 €) and 13 440 € for two years, so you will have to have the same amount for each year of studies.
+Please note that international students coming from outside of Europe, must have 9600 €/year or 800 €/month with you when arriving to Finland.
+(This is the amount required starting from 1.11.2024; may be a subject to change).
 Please check the valid amount of funds you will need to have from Finnish Immigration Service.

 You can find more information about entry permits required to enter Finland from the Ministry of Foreign Affairs of Finland or in the web page of the Finnish Immigration Service.